Kotti/kotti_navigation/README.rst

 The ``list`` display does not show the full site content; Only the immediate children for the context are shown as a simple list list of navpills wrapped within the available space.
-This navigation menu is intended for use in combination with the breadcrumbs, which allows navigating back up the site hierarchy.
-This style of display is appropriate for navigation menus in the abovecontent, belowcontent, and belowbodyend slots, but can be used in left and right slots too.
+This navigation menu can be used in two ways, regarding the breadcrumbs display in default Kotti:

+* Turn off the context menu for the ``list`` display with ``show_context_menu`` set to false, and use Kotti's breadcrumbs display for providing essential navigation back up the site hierarchy
+* Turn on the context menu fo the ``list`` display, and turn off Kotti's breadcrumbs display by overriding via templates.
+The context menu will provide an active link to go up one level from the current context, and will provide links to the root and top-level content items.

+The ``list`` style of display is different for "horizontal" vs. "vertical" aspect slots, as follows:

+* In the abovecontent, belowcontent, and belowbodyend slots ("horizontal" aspect), the ``list`` display is akin to the display of tags as nav pills wrapping horizontally within a container filling the slot, plus a label and/or context menu item button if they are configured to be present.
+* In the left and right slots, the ``list`` display is the nav-list style from Bootstrap, which shows items in a more traditional "vertical aspect" list format.

 ..
 Note:: If using the list display type, to avoid redundancy, you will
           likely want to override the nav.pt view template, or remove it from